texfaq/texfaq.github.io/FAQ-useMF.md

 ---
+title:  Getting MetaFont to do what you want
 section: Fonts
 subsection: MetaFont fonts
 date: 2014-06-10
 ---

-# Getting MetaFont to do what you want

 MetaFont allows you to create your own fonts, and most TeX users will never need to use it&nbsp;&mdash; modern (La)TeX systems contain